AWKruijt/JT-RCI/README.md

     ## NB: using the sample baseline distribution to characterize the dysfunctional population.
     ##     to change: provide norms for dysfunctional population using 'dysfM =' and 'dysfSD ='

-    ## Jacobson-Truax criterion A: 51.5
+    ## Jacobson-Truax criterion A: 51.6

-    ##  this value represents two sd from the baseline total sample mean
+    ##  this value represents two sd from the baseline  sample mean

-    ## 1 participants scored below the Jacobson-Truax cut-off score at the pre-measurement
+    ## 2 participants scored below the Jacobson-Truax cut-off score at the pre-measurement
     ##  interpret their Jacobson-Truax classification with caution

-    ##    Jacobson Truax classification  N
+    ##    Jacobson-Truax classification  N
+    ## 1:                  deteriorated  0
-    ## 1:                     unchanged  8
+    ## 2:                     unchanged  3
-    ## 2:                      improved  5
+    ## 3:                      improved  2
-    ## 3:        non reliably recovered  3
+    ## 4:        non reliably recovered  2
-    ## 4:                     recovered 48
+    ## 5:                     recovered 57

 <img src="README_files/figure-gfm/unnamed-chunk-8-1.png" height="450px" />